-Strategic Direction Delivery Program 2018-2022 1 Provide land use plans, tools and advice that sustainably support the community.
+Strategic Direction Delivery Program 2018-2022 Thriving and Safe Place to Live Provide land use plans, tools and advice that sustainably support the community.

 There are no additional expenses incurred by Council as a result of adopting the draft Closed Circuit Television (CCTV) in Public Places Policy.